lukav1607/Luka-s-Project-Template/README.md

 4. Build and run the project!

 ## 📜 License
-This project is for educational and portfolio purposes.
-Read full license [here](https://github.com/lukav1607/Tetris/blob/610ec8e3fd061e0b50d465e172697723f8fe17c2/LICENSE.md).
+This project is for educational and portfolio purposes (MIT License).

 ## Credits
 ### Audio